-This was voted in at the last meeting.
 A committee has been formed for the event.
 Committee members are Phil Morgan, Ed Nans, Paul Volcko, and Peter Seifert.
+Some long term items the committee is working on are the band and the bar-b-q for the Saturday of the event.
 STARS will receive access to the DII mailing list.
 Eric Williams has provided some of the details on past picnics.
 Committee members looking at the details.